Trams in Niš

 The Niš tram system was a tram system in Niš, Serbia.
-It was in operation between November 16, 1930, to August 10, 1958.
+It was in operation from November 16, 1930, to August 10, 1958.

 Origins

-The tram was built thanks to money from Germany, for war reparations from World War I. The sum of 21,274,928 dinars paid for the costs of installing rail, trams and the tram station.
+The tram was built with money from German war reparations from World War I. The sum of 21,274,928 dinars paid for the costs of installing rails, trams and the tram station.
 Along with this, two power plants were built and the electricity grid was expanded.

 The tram went from the train station to Niška Banja.
 During operations the system transported a total of approximately 7,658,000 passengers.

 Demise

-In 1956 the traffic director of the municipality Niš announced the end of the tram system.
-In 1958, fifteen trams were removed out of service and sold.
+In 1956, the traffic director of the municipality Niš announced the end of the tram system.
+In 1958, fifteen trams were removed from service and sold.
 Buses replaced trams in a ceremony on August 10.

 Today, the bus line 1 (Minovo naselje – Niška Banja) roughly follows the route of the old tram.